Lenders-Cooperative/django-twilio-2fa/README.md

 ### `TIMEOUT_CB`

 This callback is triggered on each verification request and should return the timeout timestamp for the current user as a `DateTime` instance or `None` if no timeout exists.

 Arguments sent to this callback:
 * `user`: User instance

+### `ALLOW_USER_CHANGE_CB`

+This callback is triggered on the Change screen and should return whether the user is allowed to change their phone number.

+Arguments sent to this callback:
+* `user`: User instance